Academic IELTS Writing task 1 Sample 107 - Computer ownership as a percentage of the population and by level of education

 According to the first graph, more than 50% people owned computers in 2002 and this percentage kept on increasing over years.
 After 6 years this percentage reached to over 60% and finally in 2010 the percentage of people who owned computers reached to over 70%.

-From the second bar graph, we can observe that, the percentage of computer ownership increased with the education level; i.e. the higher the education level the higher the percentage of computer ownership.
+From the second bar graph, we can observe that the percentage of computer ownership increased with the education level; i.e. the higher the education level the higher the percentage of computer ownership.
 For instance, 15% of the people who had High school graduation owned computers in 2002 and this percentage were about 60 for Bachelor degree holders and over 80 for the postgraduate degree holders.
-After 8 years, in 2010, the same tend could be observed and the percentage of people who owned computers increased significantly compared to the 2002.
+After 8 years, in 2010, the same trend could be observed and the percentage of people who owned computers increased significantly compared to 2002.